atomic14/ICS-43434-breakout-board/README.md

 [![Demo Video](https://img.youtube.com/vi/VVGln_-XEgI/0.jpg)](https://www.youtube.com/watch?v=VVGln_-XEgI)

+The circuit board and PCB are available (here)[https://easyeda.com/chris_9044/ics-43434-tindie]

 This project demonstrates how to use the ESP32 with the ICS-43434 break out board.

 You can buy the board on both ebay and Tindie: